fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 Here, the one key `autoPilot` refers to the selector named autoPilot i.e. the reference to the checkbox in the HTML template.
-The value is an _IoC reference_ to the autoPilot property of Panel’s data model.
+The value is an _[IoC reference](../IoCReferences.md)_ to the autoPilot property of Panel’s data model.
 In the Infusion Framework, an _IoC reference_ (IoC stands for Inversion of Control) is a reference to an object in the current context using a particular syntax – specifically, the form `{context-name}.some.path.segments`.
-[TK (to come): more information about IoF references...]
+_Coming soon: More information about IoC references._
 </dd>
 </dl>

 #### Auxiliary Schema ####
-The Auxiliary Schema, which specifies all the things needed to actually build the preference editor, is defined in the `schemas/auxiliary.js` file:
+The [Auxiliary Schema](../AuxiliarySchemaForPreferencesFramework.md) is a document that specifies all the things needed to actually build the preference editor.
+The Auxiliary Schema for our example editor is defined in the `schemas/auxiliary.js` file:

 ```javascript